M40 rifle: M40A3

 Development of the M40A3 began in 1996 and concluded in 2001, when it was placed into service during Operation Enduring Freedom.
 It served in Operation Iraqi Freedom and other subsequent conflicts.
 Though its designation would remain M40A3 until 2009, its exact configuration varied with time.
 Listed here is a description of the components used in the M40A3.

 Action: The M40 has always been based on the Remington 700 Short Action with .308 bolt face, and this is no different in the M40A3.
-These actions are tuned by Marine armorers; the trigger guard assembly is manufactured by the DD Ross Company, though several M40A3s use Badger Ordnance trigger guards.
+These actions are tuned by Marine armorers; the M40A1 trigger guard and floor plate was assembly manufactured by Winchester using the model 70 steel which was cut about one inch to fit the Remington 700 action and McMillan camo stock.
+DD Ross Company, though several M40A3s use Badger Ordnance trigger guards.
 In 2007, the Marine Corps began replacing the DD Ross trigger guard assemblies with the M5 detachable magazine trigger guard manufactured by Badger Ordnance.

-Barrel: The barrel is a Schneider 635; 25-inch, 6-groove, 1:12" match-grade heavy barrel.
+Barrel: The barrel on the M40A1 was made by Bill Atkinson, this barrel is 24" long made from 416 stainless steel, bead blasted and blued with black oxide.
+M40A3 is a Schneider 635; 25-inch, 6-groove, 1:12" match-grade heavy barrel.

 Stock: All service M40A3s are based upon the A4 Tactical Riflestock, a benchrest-style fiberglass riflestock made by McMillan Fiberglass Stocks and cast molded in an OD Green color.
 The action is glass bedded into the stock with aluminum pillars, while the barrel is allowed to "float" (it is attached only to the action), ensuring it is stress free during operation.
 The stock has adjustable length-of-pull (through a buttstock spacer system) and a Marine manufactured adjustable saddle-type cheekpiece.
 The stock also has six flush mount sling swivel cups, two on each side front and back and one each on the front and rear underside.
 One bipod stud is located on the underside of the forend.

 Sling: The Model 1907 sling that has been historically used on M40A3s has been replaced with the Quick Cuff Model Two sling manufactured by Tactical Intervention Specialists.

 Bipod: The M40A3s use a 6–9" Harris notched swivel type bipod, model S-BRM, with a KMW Pod-Loc, which is a push button ratcheting bipod swivel locking mechanism.

 Dayscope: The M8541 Scout Sniper Day Scope is a Schmidt and Bender Police Marksman II LP 3–12×50 modified by Premier Reticles.
 Starting in 2007, this model replaced the Unertl MST-100 10× fixed day scope.
 This dayscope is mounted with Badger Ordnance USMC M40A3 34mm scope rings, which use a standard ring in the rear and a wider MAX-50 ring in front.
 The standard front ring cap is replaced with a SPA-Defense B634 34mm Male Dovetail, as a mounting platform for the Simrad KN200 Night Vision Weapon Sight.
 The scope and rings are mounted on a DD Ross 30-minute-of-angle lugged Picatinny rail.